kevincjhung/Code_Examples_App/README.md

 - Styling
     - onHover for titles and buttons

+    // TODO: merge the branches so the secret show up, then try deploying again and see if it works  Dec 21, 2022 14:23

 ## 1) Prisma

 ✅ Setup all of the models and relationships for the entities in the README file.